Appalachian Trail Thru-Hiker Gear List

 Your gear list needs to go hand-in-hand with your pack.
 Are you an ultralight fastpacker or do you carry everything but the kitchen sink?
 Choosing the wrong pack for your base weight can lead to discomfort or even injury.
 Being honest with yourself is important.

-Frameless UL packs have pretty hard limits for weight capacities, which means more than just considering volume—you also need to be aware of support and weight distribution.
+Frameless UL packs have pretty hard limits for weight capacities, which means you also need to be aware of support and weight distribution, in addition to fitting all your gear in a smaller volume pack.
 Unless all of your gear is ultralight, don’t opt for an ultralight pack.

 That might not seem like a lot while you walk around the store, but the weight adds up over hundreds of miles.
 It’s all about balance.
 Some food for thought: if you’ve got a larger capacity pack (65-70 liters), you’re more likely to fill it with things you don’t need.